-a low battery.
+When the battery becomes weak, the alarm will "beep" about once a minute indicating a low battery.
 This warning should last for 30 days.
-You MUST replace the battery once the alarms low battery warning (beep) starts to assure continued protection.
+You MUST replace the battery once the alarms low battery warning (beep) starts to assure

 When the battery is removed from the alarm, the battery flag will pop up; the alarm cannot be installed to the mounting bracket without a battery.